-Prerequisite: ART 123

-Survey of late 19th and 20th century studio practice with emphasis on abstraction and non-representational painting.
+Prerequisite: ART 123 Survey of late 19th and 20th century studio practice with emphasis on abstraction and non-representational painting.
 (2 hrs. lect.; 4 hrs. lab. per week)

-Asian Studies (ASAN)
+ASIAN STUDIES (ASAN)

-ASAN 100 Cross Culture Perception & Awareness (3)
+ASAN 100 Cross Culture Perception & Awareness (3) (DH)

-Recommended Prep: Placement in ENG 22/60 or ESL 23 The purpose of this course will be to raise the student's awareness and understanding of the operation and composition of non-American cultures and societies.
+The purpose of this course will be to raise the student's awareness and understanding of the operation and composition of non-American cultures and societies.
 The skills of observation and analysis that students will acquire through this course should enable them to confront and interact with any other non-American culture.
 (3 hrs. lect. per week)

-ASAN 241 CIVILIZATIONS OF ASIA I (3)
+ASAN 241 CIVILIZATIONS OF ASIA I (3) (DH)